Shout, Shout the "Battle Cry of Freedom"

 Where have all the players gone?

 It happened overnight.
-On Sunday, over two hundred players were in a single server, duking it out over control of the Alamo.
+On Sunday, two hundred players were in a single server, duking it out over control of the Alamo.
 The next afternoon, the count was down to forty.
 A week later there were hardly ten people online.
-As of today--5/20/23--even Commander Battle, which thrived during the underpopulated period before 2.0, is hardly playable, with only six people online.

 An attempt to revive the game with another sale saw a day-long resurgence, but Battle Cry of Freedom has been almost completely dead since then.

 Where have the new players gone?
-I don't know, but gone they most certainly are.
+I don't know, but gone they are.

 It's true that a lot of polish is still missing.
 Performance in particular is still very poor.
 But the community seemed to be thriving.
 Chat was full of players, like me, astonished by how much fun they were having.
 We collectively dissed Holdfast and War of Rights.
 I thought these players would be here to stay.